zooniverse/owd-manifest-generator/README.md

 Generates Ouroboros manifests for Operation War Diary

 This assumes you have diary metadata in `diaries.tsv` and additional diary metadata in `extra.tsv`, along with images on the local filesystem.
+A default `extra.tsv` is included in this repo, and will be automatically used by the Docker image if not overridden.

 The following command will resize those images, upload them to S3, and produce a JSON Ouroboros manifest on S3: